 GET/PUT/POST/DELETE

-If a method is not allowed by the resource, then server should also include the ‘Allow: {GET|PUT|POST|DELETE’ field in the response as per section 14.7 [RFC2616}.
+If a method is not allowed by the resource, then server should also include the ‘Allow: {GET|PUT|POST|DELETE} field in the response as per section 14.7 [RFC2616].

+Service and Policy exceptions

-Exceptions are defined with three data items.
+Exceptions are defined with three data elements.

-The first data item is a unique identifier for the message.
+The first data element is a unique identifier for the message.
 This allows the receiver of the message to recognize the message easily in a language-neutral manner.
 Thus applications and people seeing the message do not have to understand the message text to be able to identify the message.
 This is very useful for customer support as well, since it does not depend on the reader to be able to read the language of the message.

-The second data item is the message text, including placeholders (marked with %) for additional information.
+The second data element is the message text, including placeholders (marked with %) for additional information.
 This form is consistent with the form for internationalization of messages used by many technologies (operating systems, programming environments, etc.).
 Use of this form enables translation of messages to different languages independent of program changes.

-The third data item is a list of zero or more strings that represent the content to put in each placeholder defined in the message in the second data item.
+The third data element is a list of zero or more strings that represent the content to put in each placeholder defined in the message in the second data element with the first entry mapping to the placeholder %1.

 Service exception

-The service exception is provided in an XML data type, using the following schema.
+The Service exception is provided in an XML data type, using the following schema.

-<xsd:complexType name="ServiceException">
+<xsd:complexTy”e name="ServiceE”ception">

 <xsd:sequence>

-<xsd:element name="messageId" type="xsd:string"/>

-<xsd:element name="text" type="xsd:string"/>

-<xsd:element maxOccurs="unbounded" minOccurs="0" name="variables" type="xsd:string"/>
+<xsd:eleme”t name="m”ssageI”" type="xs”:string"/>

+<xsd:eleme”t na”e="tex”" type="xs”:string"/>

+<xsd:element ma”Occurs="u”bounded" mi”O”curs="”" name="v”riable”" type="xs”:string"/>

 </xsd:sequence>